ShlomiHillel/ShlomiHillel/README.md

 # 👋 Hi, I’m Shlomi Hillel
-- 🌱 I’m currently learning full stack dev at a coding bootcamp
+- 🌱 I’m a full stack dev at a coding bootcamp,
 - 👀 I’m interested in technology in all its forms.